 Exhibits

 We have over 20 interactive and educational exhibits for you to enjoy!
 A visit to the Outdoor Adventure Center is an opportunity to submerge yourself in many of the diverse outdoor opportunities available in Michigan.
-From fishing in a kayak to camping in a yurt to riding the trails, there is something to appeal to all your outdoor interests.
+From fishing in a boat to camping in a yurt to riding the trails, there is something to appeal to all your outdoor interests.

 Browse through the options below and click on each one for more information about that experience.